The Leadership Team

 Ian comes to Quest from The Learning Clinic in Brooklyn, CT.
 Ian holds a Bachelors degree in elementary education from the University of Maine.
 He has taught science and math to all levels of elementary and middle School students.
 Along with Ian’s classroom experiences, he also worked at the University of Rhode Island W. Alton Jones Campus as a Field Teacher and Naturalist.
 Ian credits this experience for exposing him to the Montessori philosophy.
 He said, “Montessori kids were always the most interesting and best students to work with at Alton Jones.”
 Ian is a licensed pilot and lover of all things mechanical who brings a true Renaissance perspective to his new position at Quest.

-Ady is the Director of the Quest Outdoor Education Program and supports the science studies in the Elementary and Middle School classrooms.
+Ady is the Director of the Quest Outdoor Education Program and supports science studies in the Lower Elementary classroom.
 She holds a Montessori Lower Elementary certification from the Seacoast Center in New Hampshire.
 She also holds a Bachelors of Arts degree from Hobart College in Women’s Studies and a minor in Religious Studies.
 Ady’s outdoor education responsibilities include overseeing the care and student education associated with the Quest chickens to building the future Quest Greenhouse.
 Ady brings unprecedented institutional knowledge to Quest as she was one of the school’s first teachers.

 The Interdisciplinary Team